Viking - 25: Midgard and Mankind, Fanfare for the Common Man! Mankind and the Old Gods

 In the early days a king was a sacrificial figurehead, 'king for a day', feasted, doped - and slaughtered like a fatted calf.
 Now kings are no more than figureheads again, unlikely to be sacrificed with a sharpened blade, unlike Charles I who found out just how sharp the axeman's blade was.
 That was where the king's powers began to be trimmed.
 In the heyday of the Vikings the king's powers were growing, centralising ... and in Norway on the verge of Christianising.
 King Harald 'Harfagri' (Fair-Hair) began the process of Christianisation at the time Aethelstan fostered his son Hakon.
 Until Harald Gormsson's reign in Denmark the kings there had been pagan, like Godred and his son Gorm.
 Before then there had been a long line of pagan kings amongst whom was Hrolf Helgisson, nicknamed 'Kraki' (Tree Trunk).
 The Svear (Swedes) were the last of the Germanic peoples in Scandinavia to accept Christianity in the 12th Century.

-Seen through the eyes of the Norsemen themselves, their world, their philosophies.
-What is man when in years to come, his deeds will be forgotten unless he has done great things?
+Heimskringla: Seen through the eyes of the Norsemen themselves, their world, their philosophies, their kings and warlords.
+What is man if in years to come, his deeds will be forgotten unless he has done great things?

 "Be a hero my boy, it might be the quick way to an early grave, but at least we'll remember you with awe!"